yas-sim/openvino-model-division-and-simple-custom-layer/README.md

  - **Excluding unnecessary layers:** Removing non-DL related layers (such as JPEG decode) and layers not required for inferencing (such as accuracy metrics calculation)
  - **Load balancing:** Divide a model into multiple parts and cascade them to get the final inferencing result.
 Each individual part can be run on different device or different timing.
  - **Access to the intermediate result:** Divide a model and get the intermediate feature data to check the model integrity or for the other purposes.
- - **Exclude non-supprted layers:** Convert the model without OpenVINO non-supprted layers.
+ - **Exclude non-supported layers:** Convert the model without OpenVINO non-supprted layers.
 Divide the model and skip non-supported layers to get the IR models.
-User needs to perform the equivalent processing for the excluded layers to get the correct result.
+User needs to perform the equivalent processing for the excluded layers to get the correct inferencing result.

 This project demonstrates how to divide a DL model, and fill the hole for skipped leyers.
 The project includes Python and C++ implementations of **naive** 2D convolution layer to perform the Conv2D task which was supposed to have done by the skipped layer.
 This could be a good reference when you need to implement a custom layer function to your project but don't want to develop full-blown OpenVINO custom layers due to some restrictions such as development time.